emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

    ![](/media/media/image139.png)

 5. Select the `Configure your own mapping` for every field.
 You can choose the type and apply more options with the advanced JSON.
-   The list of parameters can be found here, https://www.elastic.co/guide/en/elasticsearch/reference/7.x/mapping-params.html

 6. After the import configuration is complete, select the `Import` button to start the import process.